soundwanders/helter-shelter/README.md

 ### About Helter-Shelter

-- Helter-Shelter is a site supporting and raising awareness for New Hampshire animal shelters and rescue organizations.
+- Helter-Shelter focuses on showcasing New Hampshire animal shelters and rescue organizations.
-- Click each pinned location on the Leaflet Map to reveal each organization's name and location.
+- Click each pinned location on the [Leaflet](https://leafletjs.com/) map to reveal each organization's name and location.
 - Collapsible data table generated with JavaScript, just click the '+' button to expand the table.
-  - Table fields are populated by looping through an array of Objects and appending data to display.
+- Table fields populated by looping through an array of Objects and appending data to display.
 - Layout achieved with CSS Flexbox with a focus on a mobile-friendly, responsive design.
 - Lossless image compression to limit asset file size using <a href="https://kraken.io/web-interface" style="text-decoration: none; font-weight: bold; letter-spacing: 0.25px;" title="Link redirects to https://kraken.io">Kraken.io</a>
 - Bundled with <a href="https://webpack.js.org/guides/getting-started/" style="text-decoration: none; font-weight: bold; letter-spacing: 0.25px;" title="Link redirects to https://webpack.js.org">Webpack</a>